soulmachines/sm-web-component/.github/pull_request_template.md

 ## PR Checklist

-Please check if your PR fulfills the following requirements:
+Please ensure that your PR meets the following requirements:

 - [ ] Describe the purpose of your changes — what is the impact of your contribution?
 - [ ] Code builds clean without any errors or warnings